vippsas/vipps-checkout/README.md

 <!-- END_COMMENT -->

-Vipps Checkout is a Vipps product delivering a complete checkout experience, handling payment processing, shipping and gathering user info.
+Checkout is a Vipps MobilePay product delivering a complete checkout experience, handling payment processing, shipping and gathering user info.

 To order, go to: